Jewelry Coverage in Home Insurance: Limits, Costs & When to Schedule

 Don't Let Your Coverage Fall Behind

-Deductible Your full homeowners deductible applies Often $0
+Deductible Full homeowners deductible applies Often $0

-Payout Capped at sublimit Full appraised value
+Payout Capped at sublimit (unless scheduled) Full appraised value (up to 125% with BriteCo)

 Think Twice Before Filing a Standard Claim